Published by Advance 360 Education, in partnership with Tom Netting, Chief Executive Officer, TEN Government Strategies

 - Kaptur (D-OH), Kelly, Mike (R-PA), Dingell (D-MI), Ryan (D-OH) Amendment: Directs the Secretary of Labor, in coordination with relevant federal agencies, to conduct a study examining auto mechanic workforce shortage issues, and how Federal agencies are adjusting training programs or providing a higher number of apprenticeships to deal with advanced modern technology in automobiles and EVs.

-- McGovern (D-MA) Amendment: Authorizes the Secretary of Labor to conduct a study on the integration of individuals with creative skillsets into in-demand industry sectors and occupations.
+- McGovern (D-MA) Amendment: Authorizes the Secretary of Labor to conduct a study on the integration of individuals with creative skill sets into in-demand industry sectors and occupations.

 - Morelle (D-NY) Amendment: Allows workforce development funds to be used to raise awareness about the local workforce system and for the marketing of such system.

-- Phillips (D-MN), Ross (D-NC), Sherrill (D-NJ) Amendment: Includes information on entrepreneurship in career and training services provided by One-Stop Career Centers, which provide various employment services and connects job seekers with relevant trainings and education.
+- Phillips (D-MN), Ross (D-NC), Sherrill (D-NJ) Amendment: Includes information on entrepreneurship in career and training services provided by One-Stop Career Centers, which provide various employment services and connects job seekers with relevant training and education.